davidpongoGit/Technical-Exercise-Submission-Kubernetes/README.md

 I have used Postman to manually create my API calls.
 Once I got them to work, I installed and configured the Cypress-API plugin to start automating this API test collection as part of the automation testing strategy.
 In the end, the API tests are now automated.
 When you run the tests, API calls will throw 403 status code because my Bearer token would have expired.
 To get it to work, simply login, then inspect cookies and copy the token value.
 Replace the copied token value with the string inside fixtures/apiToken.json and the  run the command "npm run api".
 The API tests will work.
+I only had around 5 hours to do this and therefore, there are areas for improvement.

 <a name="reports"/>
 <h1>Test Reporting</h1>